 Start the install process for the cryptography module.
-Depending on your device, this can take several minutes, since the module must be compiled locally on your device. pip install cryptography '''
+Depending on your device, this can take several minutes, since the module must be compiled locally on your device. pip3 install cryptography

-'''

-If the above installation succeeds, you can now install
+If the above installation succeeds, you can now install '''

-Reticulum and any related software
+Reticulum and any related software pip3 install rns

-pip install rns

-'''